-15.5 Staff who have contact with pupils and families
+16.5 Staff who have contact with children and families

-All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
+All staff who have contact with children and families will have supervisions which will provide them with sup- port, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.

-16. Monitoring arrangements
+17 Monitoring arrangements

 This policy will be reviewed annually by the DSL.
+The policy will be updated as needed so that it is kept up to date with safeguarding issues as they emerge and evolve.
 At every review, it will be approved by the proprietor.

-15. Links with other policies
+18 Links with other policies

-This policy links to the following policies and procedures:
+This policy links to the following policies and procedures

-- > Behaviour
+- Behaviour

-- > Peer on Peer abuse
+- Peer on Peer abuse

-- >Staff code of conduct
+- Staff code of conduct

-- >Complaints
+- Complaints

-- > Health and safety
+- Health and Safety

-- > Attendance
+- Attendance

-- ➤ Online safety
+- Online safety

-- >Equality
+- Equality

-- > Sex and relationship education
+- Sex and Relationship Education

-- >First aid
+- First Aid

-- > Curriculum
+- Curriculum

-- >Privacy notices
+- Privacy Notices

-- >Missing in Education
+- Missing in Education

-- >Whistleblowing
+- Whistleblowing

-- >Anti- Bullying
+- Anti-bullying

-- >IT Acceptable Use
+- IT Acceptable Use

+- RSE Policy